toahnicholas/sfd-test/README.md

 sfd-test
 ========

-Sample project to teach open source collaboration
+Sample project to teach open source collaboration at AITI KACE HAPPY FOR THE WORKSHOP